Deep Brain Stimulation

 What is Deep Brain Stimulation ?

-Deep brain stimulation (DBS) is a surgical procedure used to treat a variety of neurological disorders, including movement dystonias such as dystonia.
-A battery-powered stimulator essentially a brain pacemaker is surgically implanted and delivers electrical stimulation to the areas of the brain associated with dystonia.
-The stimulator is implanted into the chest or abdomen, and extension wires connect the stimulator to leads deep in the brain.
-The stimulation is adjusted by remote control to achieve the best settings for each individual patient.
-The procedure is completed in several phases: pre-surgical assessment and work-up, implanting the leads, implanting the stimulator, activating the stimulator, and programming the stimulation settings.
+Deep brain stimulation (DBS) is a surgical procedure used to treat a variety of neurological disorders.
+A battery powered stimulator essentially a brain pacemaker is surgically implanted in the body and delivers electrical stimulation to the brain responsible for causing dystonia symptoms.
+The stimulator is implanted into the chest, and extension wires connect the stimulator to leads (electrodes) deep in the brain.
+In most cases both sides of the brain are treated.
+The stimulation to the brain is adjusted by remote control to achieve the appropriate settings for each individual patient.

-After a patient is determined to be a candidate and cleared for surgery, hardware is surgically implanted in the brain and body.
-Adult patients are typically awake during the process of implanting the leads and participate in the placement by responding to questions and instructions from the surgical team.
-The simulators and wires are implanted under general anaesthesia.
-After a brief period of healing, the simulator settings are activated and adjusted over a series of appointments.
-It can take weeks or months for individuals to achieve full benefit.
-The stimulators must be periodically replaced by outpatient surgery and additional programming adjustments may be needed.
+Adult patients are typically awake during the process of implanting the leads, which involves making tiny holes in the skull, and threading the leads deep into the brain.
+During this process, patients may be asked to respond to questions and instructions from the surgical team.
+More recently leads can also be implanted inside an MRI scanner with the patient fully asleep.
+The stimulators and wires are implanted under general anaesthesia.
+After a brief period of healing, the stimulator settings are activated and adjusted over a series of appointments.
+It can take months for individuals to achieve full benefit.
+The stimulator batteries must be periodically replaced by outpatient surgery .
+Additional programming adjustments may be needed.
+There are different technologies available to precisely map where in the brain the leads are placed.
+There are several models of stimulator batteries, for example non-rechargeable and rechargeable.

 How does DBS treat dystonia?